 State law limits investments in commercial paper to the top two ratings issued by nationally recognized statistical rating organizations.
 The School District has no investment policy that would further limit its investment choices.
-As of year end, the credit quality rating of debt securities is as follows:
+As of June 30, 2020, the credit quality ratings of debt securities (other than the U.S. government) are as follows:

-Investment Ca arrying Value Rating Rating Organization MILAF bank investment pool \$ 77,640,813 AAAm S&P
+Investment arrying Value Rating Rating Organization Primary Government MILAF bank investment pool \$ 78,883,169 AAAm S&P